 It seems that every major company is trying to get their foot in the game with one of two products: true wireless earbuds or noise cancelling headphones.
 When you’re as big as Microsoft however, you can do both.
-We’re taking a look at the newest Surface Headphones 2 which are a pair of over-ear cans that offer noise cancelling and some really clever features.
+We’re taking a look at the Surface Headphones 2 which is a pair of over-ear cans that offers noise cancelling and some really clever features.
 So should you get a pair?

-Editor’s note: this Microsoft Surface Headphones 2 review was updated on April 16, 2021, to update the scoring with the results of our audience poll.
+Editor’s note: this Microsoft Surface Headphones 2 review was updated on July 9, 2021, to discuss microphone poll responses, update pricing, and add a paragraph about the Surface Headphones 2+.

 Who should get the Microsoft Surface Headphones 2?